Detecting Majorana fermions in quasi-one-dimensional topological phases using nonlocal order parameters: Conclusion

 \section{Conclusion}

-We have given string or brane-type non-local order parameters to distinguish the phases of quasi-1D topological superconductors of spinless fermions with interactions and no symmetries.
+We have given string or brane-type nonlocal order parameters (Sec. \ref{sec:SecI}) to distinguish the phases of quasi-1D topological superconductors of spinless fermions with interactions and no symmetries.
 These order parameters measure fermion parity in their bulk and are terminated by fermionic or bosonic operators at their edges; we illustrated how they probe the different natures of the Majorana pairings in the topological and trivial phases.
-They would be an alternative way to detect Majorana fermions via quantum gas microscope measurements in cold atom systems.
+They would be an alternative way to detect Majorana fermions via quantum gas microscope measurements in cold atom systems (Sec. \ref{sec:SecII}).
 We also gave an example of an order parameter for two chains which only involves fermion parity and hence would be measurable using current experimental techniques but which detects a topological phase.

-The addition of translation to the system as a protecting symmetry distinguished among certain interesting 2D phases in the quasi-1D limit.
+The addition of translation to the system as a protecting symmetry (Sec. \ref{sec:SecIII}) distinguished among certain interesting 2D phases in the quasi-1D limit.
 We elaborated on how two 1D $\Ztwo$ invariants are distinguished by the classification in the case of free fermions; in particular, this allows us to distinguish the 2D Chern number mod 2, for instance the $p+ip$ strong topological superconductor and the weak topological superconductor.

-We gave simple general rules which the terminating operators of a non-local order parameter should satisfy in order to uniquely distinguish among the fermionic symmetric phases (four for N even and two for N odd), even in the case of interactions.
-We sketched a direct fermionic derivation of these rules, which may be extendable to other symmetry classes.
-We illustrated the construction by giving a non-local order parameter for the $p+ip$ topological superconductor which distinguishes it from the weak topological superconductor or the trivial phase in the quasi-1D limit and which is robust to interactions.
+We constructed simple general rules (Sec. \ref{sec:SecIV}) which the terminating operators of a nonlocal order parameter should satisfy in order to uniquely distinguish among the fermionic symmetric phases (four for $N$ even and two for $N$ odd), even in the case of interactions.
+We sketched a direct fermionic derivation of these rules (App. \ref{sec:AppIII}), which may be extendable to other symmetry classes.
+We illustrated the construction by giving a nonlocal order parameter for the $p+ip$ topological superconductor which distinguishes it from the weak topological superconductor or the trivial phase in the quasi-1D limit and which is robust to interactions.
 Attempts at extending string to brane order for coupled chains have been discussed in other contexts; here, we note that taking products of single chain string order parameters can work because of the additional protecting $\ZN$ symmetry.